varya/hackeress-2019/index.md

 As I mentioned, design system is a service and when providing tooling around it, you should consider your fellow developers and the users.
 Service design offers methods to develop new ideas and sharp the services for the users.
 Like, user-centred design etc. The ideas presenetd above were very much developed based on propoper user research which I made with my colleagues on existing design system.
-Usign similar methods, you can develop your own ideas or combine with the presented and shape your design system up to the needs of your company and projects.
+Using similar methods, you can develop your own ideas or combine with the presented and shape your design system up to the needs of your company and projects.
 -->